callstack/repack/packages/plugin-reanimated/README.md

 [![PRs Welcome][prs-welcome-badge]][prs-welcome]
 [![Code of Conduct][coc-badge]][coc]

-`@callstack/repack-plugin-reanimated` is a plugin for `@callstack/repack` that integrates `react-native-reanimated` into your React-Native projects.
+`@callstack/repack-plugin-reanimated` is a plugin for `@callstack/repack` that integrates `react-native-reanimated` into your React Native projects.

+## About

+This plugin exists in order to simplify the setup required to get `react-native-reanimated` working with Re.Pack and to minimize the impact on build performance.
+It looks for relevant keywords like `worklet` inside the source before transforming the file with `babel`.

 ## Installation